ml-energy/leaderboard-v2/pegasus/README.md

 $ pegasus q
 ```

-if the cuda memory of a single gpu is not enough, you can use more GPUs like follows —
+for some tasks, if the cuda memory of a single gpu is not enough, you can use more GPUs like follows —

 1. create a larger docker with more gpus, e.g. 2 gpus: